← Back to 史記

 12

 Music is for sameness; ritual is for difference.
 Sameness then mutually intimate; difference then mutually respectful.
 If music prevails, then it becomes licentious; if ritual prevails, then it becomes distant.
-Uniting emotions and adorning appearances is the matter of ritual and music.
+Harmonizing feelings and refining outward forms is the work of ritual and music.
 If ritual and righteousness are established, then noble and base are equalized.
 If music's patterns are unified, then superiors and inferiors are harmonious.
 If likes and dislikes are manifest, then worthy and unworthy are distinguished.
 Punishment restrains violence; rank raises the worthy; then governance is even.
 Benevolence loves them; righteousness corrects them; thus then the popular governance proceeds.

 13

 Music emerges from within; ritual is made from without.
 Music emerges from within, therefore tranquil.
 Ritual is made from without, therefore patterned.
 Great music must be easy; great ritual must be simple.
 When music arrives then no resentment; when ritual arrives then no contention.
-Yielding and deferring to govern the world is what ritual and music are called.
+To govern the realm through yielding and deference is what is meant by ritual and music.
 Violent people do not arise; feudal lords submit as guests; weapons are not tested; five punishments are not used; the people have no troubles; the Son of Heaven is not angry; thus then music is achieved.
 Unite father-son intimacy; clarify elder-younger sequence; to respect within the four seas.
-If the Son of Heaven is thus, then ritual proceeds.
+When the Son of Heaven acts in this way, ritual is carried out.

 14